 Now that school is out, I’m realizing once again that I need to keep my kitchen well-stocked with healthy snacks for my kids.
 We spend a lot of time swimming and that means my family is ravenous when we get home.

 Making these Blueberry Smoothie Popsicles

 For awhile now, we’ve been relying on smoothies for a quick, slurp-able snack.
 It’s one way I know my kids are getting more fruit (and even veggies!) into their day.

 A few summers ago I started turning our smoothies into popsicles.
 It’s a nice alternative to the sugary ones they see at the store and beg me to buy.

 These Blueberry Smoothie Pops are just perfect when the afternoon munchies hit.

-I used organic vanilla yogurt which does have a little added evaporated cane juice, but otherwise these get their sweetness from ripe fruit.
+I prefer to use Vanilla Greek Yogurt – it is thicker and has higher protein content than traditional yogurt.
+Organic Greek Yogurt is ideal.
+It does have a little added evaporated cane juice, but otherwise these get their sweetness from ripe fruit.

-This post for Blueberry Smoothie Pops is written by: Lindsey Johnson of Cafe Johnsonia
+This recipe for Blueberry Smoothie Pops is written by: Lindsey Johnson of Cafe Johnsonia